 Lynda Ray has been working with encaustic since its re-emergence 1986.
+She also works in a variety of other media.
 Originally from Massachusetts where she received my BFA from Mass.
 College of Art and Design she then attended Skowhegan School of Painting and Sculpture, where she had the honor of studying with Joseph Campbell and Agnes Martin.
 Shortly after, in 1989, she was the recipient of the Mass.
 Artist Foundation Fellowship in Sculpture and was a Finalist in Painting.
 Later she moved to NYC where she exhibited extensively including OK Harris Gallery and AIR.
 Her work and interview with Julie Karabenick are posted on the international forum Geoform.net.
 Work has been included in The Art of Encaustic Painting by Joanne Mattera.
 She has exhibited my work and held workshops throughout the United States including exhibitions in Massachusetts including; Swept Away: Translucence, Transparence, Transcendence in Contemporary Encaustic, Cape Cod Museum of Art, Dennis, MA.
 Curator: Michael Giaquinto which has traveled to The Hunterdon Museum in Clinton, NJ.

 She states: My paintings are containers of time with overlapping transparent layers of color forming a whole.
 Organic, geometric shapes and space vie for dominance.
 My process sometimes produces unexpected contours like the curve of the macrocosm, which is bent by mass and energy.